5 Guideposts of Grace • Upgrade from Patriarchy to Grace (Part 1)

 Overthinking looks and feels like molasses trying to roll uphill on a frigid winter night.
 Others have described it as being stuck neck deep in quicksand.

-Feeling first, then thinking looks and feels like honey being poured in tea.
-By first tapping into the Law of Least Effort (ie flowing as honey into the tea), you naturally access a place of genius, of insight, of clarity.
-Then from that clear, bright space, the mind can take over from that easy place and think of the necessary solutions.
+Ease feels like white linens air drying under the sun, honey being poured in tea, and rivers rolling over pebbles downstream.
+By tapping into the Law of Least Effort (ie flowing as honey into the tea), you naturally access a place of genius, of insight, of clarity.
+Then from that clear, bright space of being, the mind can help create effortless solutions.

 [Freedom] The price is high.
 The reward is great.